rstrotmann/nif/README.md

 ## Example

 This is a basic example to load SDTM data from SAS files and create a NIF.
-The path `/path/to/sdtm/data` needs to point to a location whee at least the following SAS export files from a study needs to be present:
+The path `/path/to/sdtm/data` needs to point to a location where at least the following SAS export files from a study needs to be present:

 - dm.sas7bdat